polyphony-chat/docs/docs/APIs/core/Routes: No registration needed.md

 `.p2/core/v1/services/discover/:fid`

 Fetch a list of all services that the actor has made discoverable.
+Clients should not expect this list to be ordered in any particular way.

 #### Request